zzxwill/odps/intl.en-US/User Guide/Common commands/Instance.md

 -   startdate、enddate: Returns the instance information during the specified period \(from startdate to enddate\) in the yyyy-mm-dd format and the unit is ‘day’.
 The parameters are optional.
 If the parameters are not specified, instances submitted within three days are returned by default.
 -    number: Specifies the number of instances to be displayed.
 Based on the scheduled time, return N \(number\) instances nearest to the current time.
 If it is not specified, all instances that meet the requirements are shown.
 -   -all: The information of all instances that meet requirements is returned.
 To execute the command, the user must have the 'list' permission  for the project.
+This command can only return 50 records by default.
+You can user -limit number to show more record.
+For example, use `show p -all -limit number 100` to show 100 instance records in the project.
 -   The output items: Include StartTime \(the time accurate to seconds\), RunTime \(s\) and Status \(including Waiting, Success, Failed, Running, Cancelled, and Suspended\).

 **InstanceID and corresponding SQL are as following:**